Module: search#

 get_size(self)

-Return the size of the list.
+Return the size of the list in number of elements.

 get_trajectory(self, arg0)